Functional Neurological Disorder (FND)

 How is FND diagnosed?

-Through physical examination, medical history, and ruling out other neurological disorders.
+Diagnosis is typically made through a combination of physical examination, medical history, and ruling out other neurological conditions.

 If you have any feedback, please get in touch.